 I’m a big believer in reading the book before watching the film and that was exactly what I did with Brooklyn.

-The film was cast perfectly, you only have to look at Julie Walters as Mrs Kehoe to agree and it was great seeing Saoirse Ronan bring Eilis to life on the big screen.
+The film was cast perfectly, you only have to look at Julie Walters as Mrs Kehoe to agree.
+Plus it was great seeing Saoirse Ronan bring Eilis to life on the big screen.

 But I will admit I was slightly disappointed at the way certain parts were rewritten for the big screen, although I am glad that they kept the ship scene.